We're Getting A Season 2 Of NXIVM Docuseries "The Vow" — & People Are Pissed

-Fear not: the sex cult drama-filled part of our lives doesn't have to end with The Vow's finale on October 18.
-HBO just announced that the docuseries will be renewed for a second season in 2021.
+Before the first season has even had a chance to air in the UK, HBO has announced that The Vow will be renewed for a second season in 2021.

-The show, which premiered on HBO and HBO Max in August, offers a detailed look into NXIVM, the infamous cult organization co-founded by Keith Raniere with over 17,000 members that was disguised as a self-improvement program.
+The show, which premieres on Sky Documentaries in November, offers a detailed look into NXIVM, the infamous cult organisation co-founded by Keith Raniere with over 17,000 members that was disguised as a self-improvement program.

 The Vow: Part Two will reportedly focus on the federal trial against Raniere, who was convicted of crimes in June 2019 including racketeering, sex trafficking, forced labor conspiracy, identity theft, and production and possession of child pornography.
 It'll delve specifically into the stories of NXIVM’s leaders in the US and Mexico as well as members of DOS (the secret “master-slave” sex ring orchestrated by Raniere and Smallville star Allison Mack) and will include new "evidence and revelations" that didn't fit into the first season.